Billy B. Van: Business career

-The principal business venture of Van was the Pine Tree Products Co., a company which he set up in about 1922.
-It was incorporated in New York, but evidently the products were made in New Hampshire.
-The chief products were a soap and a bath oil.
-One writer said that he had experimented for 15 years until he came up with the formula for this soap, which was based on vegetable oil and was pine flavored.
-It was said in one article that he sold one million cakes in a year, and in another that it was used in the Palmer House in Chicago.
-In addition to the Palmer House, it was used at the upscale Hotel Fontenelle in Omaha, Nebraska.
-The Fontenelle was the flagship hotel of Gene Eppley's Eppley Hotel Company.
-The soap was also used at the twenty plus other hotels in the Eppley chain.
-Each of the small hotel bars of Pine Tree soap contained a coupon to send along with one dollar to Pine Tree Products in Newport, New Hampshire for eight large bars of "the best cake of soap in the world." (source: Pine Tree soap bar in its wrapper from the Hotel Fontenelle.)
+Van's principal business venture was the Pine Tree Products Co., which he established around 1922.
+The company was incorporated in New York, although its products were apparently made in New Hampshire.
+Its main products were soap and bath oil.
+One writer stated that Van experimented for 15 years before developing the soap formula, which was based on vegetable oil.
+One article stated that he sold one million cakes of soap in a year, while another stated that the soap was used at the Palmer House in Chicago.

+In addition to the Palmer House, the soap was used at the Hotel Fontenelle in Omaha, Nebraska, the flagship property of Gene Eppley's Hotel Company.
+The soap was also used at more than 20 other hotels in the Eppley chain.
+Each small hotel bar of Pine Tree soap contained a coupon that could be sent with one dollar to Pine Tree Products in Newport, New Hampshire, in exchange for eight large bars of soap.

-Pine Tree products seems not to have succeeded, and Van is said to have been out of that company in the early 1940s.
-Then in 1949, the last year of his life, he started a new soap company, Vanpine.
+Pine Tree Products appears not to have succeeded, and Van is said to have left the company in the early 1940s.
+In 1949, he started another soap company, Vanpine, but died the same year.